spinetrak/rPI-PiTFT/README.md

 # rPI-PiTFT

-A simple read-only user interface for using a RPi3 as a GPS data logger (in NMEA format) in the car.
+A simple read-only user interface for using an RPi3 as a GPS data logger (in NMEA format) in the car.

 Components:
 - Raspberry Pi 3